LORD-MicroStrain/mip_sdk/README.md

 * Source files in `src/cpp/mip/extras` as needed for your project
 * Source files in `src/cpp/mip/metadata` if using metadata

+Note: When using MSVC with C++, build the C and C++ code separately as libraries.
+Some C and C++ files having the same name, and MSVC will try to compile both to the same object file.
+This causes one to be overwritten by the other.

 #### Required #defines for building without CMake

 Pass these to your compiler as appropriate, e.g. `arm-none-eabi-gcc -DMICROSTRAIN_TIMESTAMP_TYPE=uint32_t -DMICROSTRAIN_ENABLE_LOGGING=0`